 Six years ago, my husband and I took a wonderful two week New England Fall Foliage trip.
 I had never been to New England and I knew that I wanted to see what red, green and orange leaves were all about.
 Little did I know that a few short months later, my husband of 38 years, would pass away suddenly and unexpectedly.
 That trip holds such important memories of a life and marriage well lived.

 During that New England adventure, we stayed at an Inn in New Hampshire that is owned by a good friend and his partner.
 I fell in love with the location.
 That love affair continues solid today.
 I try to get to the Inn on Newfound Lake as often as I can.
-My friend’s provide the back drop for a perfect experience for me to meet others and share the wonders of the nature in their community.
-I have developed an entire new community of friends I refer to as my “Inn Kin.”
+My friends provide the backdrop for a perfect experience for me to meet others and share the wonders of nature in their community.
+I have developed an entirely new community of friends I refer to as my “Inn Kin.”

 Alright, I’ve noticed that many of your blogs start with a lyric or title of a song.
 Can you tell me more about that?